barefootwriter/KPU/IDEA/promo/testimonials.md

 job so that I can then buy a bunch of stuff that I may or may not need.
 It makes me very depressed to think that I have spent so much of my time being miserable, just so that I can work for the rest of life.
-This is why I liked IDEA class so much."
+This is why I liked IDEA class so much.”

-"The weekly sessions of IDEA 3100 was probably the only academic session during this semester which kept me thinking after the class and even for while after that!
+“The weekly sessions of IDEA 3100 was probably the only academic session during this semester which kept me thinking after the class and even for while after that!
 The course moved me to my core.
 I was made to go deep into analysis and simply think about my life in general, and get away from the simple small things.
-This does not happen a lot, especially in an academic context, and I appreciate the structure and the content of this course."
+This does not happen a lot, especially in an academic context, and I appreciate the structure and the content of this course.”

+“I cannot remember a semester in which was as much fun as this one.
+I also cannot remember a class that inspired me to write a poem about it.
+Then again, not every class grants its students the opportunity to truly find themselves in activities which are important to them.
+I am happy that the feeling of exploration allowed our group projects to think bigger with our ideas because there is a certain pressure to have a cool presentation to ensure the activity is memorable.
+As the semester progressed there was stiff competition for what activity was the best.
+I still remember the first exercise our teacher had us do: we went outside and were given a piece of paper with a list of questions on it and we could not look at the next question until we felt satisfied with the previous one.
+The class has a nice synergy of activities which pushed us out of our comfort zones and activities which reminded us that sometimes we need to look inward.
+I am sad that this class is done.
+I wonder why more classes are not like this.
+The argument, “Because this is the way we have always done it,” has no weight.
+Look no further than this class for proof.”

+“Thank you so much once again for an amazing semester.
+Overall, I believe I have taken every IDEA course that's been availiable.
+If I had it my way, I would change my major to IDEA!
+I have learned so much from these courses that I can apply in my future endeavours.
+Honestly, I have never experienced taking such courses which are so informative and have such a great learning curve.
+IDEA courses have taught me to express my creativity, learn team building skills, develop my self awareness, improve my leadership and public speaking, and express my imagination.
+These are all skills that I can apply prefessionally.”

-"IDEA 3100 influenced me in a productive way.
+“IDEA 3100 influenced me in a productive way.
 I was constantly reflecting on the ideas thrown in the class (by the instructor and the other students).
 The instructor was truly motivating, and mind-opening for me.
-Overall, I was continuously engaged with the message of the course through self-reflection, tasks done as a result of a generated motivation, developing a creative approach to a desired healthy lifestyle as a projects, and finally doing a project and learning from it."
+Overall, I was continuously engaged with the message of the course through self-reflection, tasks done as a result of a generated motivation, developing a creative approach to a desired healthy lifestyle as a projects, and finally doing a project and learning from it.”

-"Thank you for a wonderful semester.
+“Thank you for a wonderful semester.
 I have fundamentally renewed how I operate.
-I’ve sought to add and welcome creativity to my life...
-The culmination of applying these tools and projects is that I am happier and more efficient, and have maintained my motivation to keep moving through it all.
+I’ve sought to add and welcome creativity to my life… The culmination of applying these tools and projects is that I am happier and more efficient, and have maintained my motivation to keep moving through it all.
 Also, being in the circle re-conceptualized my ideas of